 - Find Multiple Suitable Lenders

-You should find multiple auto loan lenders that meet all of your needs.
+You should find multiple lenders that meet all of your needs.
 Some lenders will have stricter requirements for approval, but provide much better offers.
-Meanwhile, other lenders may have loans with less ideal terms but that are much easier to qualify for.
+Meanwhile, other lenders may have products with less ideal terms but that are much easier to qualify for.
 You have a few options for lenders:

 Traditional Bank.
-Large banks generally offer secure auto loans.
+Large banks generally offer secure financing.
 They have multiple branches and competitive rates.
 Their service won’t be as good as a credit union.

 Credit Union.
 Local credit unions offer competitive rates to large banks with better service.
 You’re more likely to talk to a person then a phone advisor.

 Dealer or car-manufacturer.
 Car dealers will have relationships with the car manufacturer’s finance arm or other lenders.
-You can get a loan at the same time you buy your car.
+You can get one at the same time you buy your car.

 Non-traditional online lenders.
-Online lenders offer a new way to shop for loans.
+Online lenders offer a new way to shop for choices.
 You may find better rates or more flexibility.
 Just don’t expect to meet them in person.

 You should be sure to take recommendations from friends and family when looking for a lender.
-You should also read reviews to confirm the legitimacy of the loan providers.
-Many lenders will offer loans with no credit checks or guarantee low interest rates.
+You should also read reviews to confirm the legitimacy of the providers.
+Many lenders provide offers with no credit checks or guarantee low interest rates.
 However, these lenders might take advantage of you by hiding extra fees behind these promotions.

 Once you’ve narrowed your options down to a select few lenders, it’s time to submit your applications.

-- Your loan application will need a lot of personal and financial information, including:
+- Your application will need a lot of personal and financial information, including:

 - Your bank account information